Intel-bigdata/HiBench/README.md

   6. Setup for HiBench/report_gen_plot.py (Optional)

-     Install python-matplotlib with verion of 0.9+
+     Install python-matplotlib with version of 0.9+

      For CentOS(6.2+):

-     `yum inlstall python-matplotlib`
+     `yum install python-matplotlib`

      For Ubuntu/Debian: